SoarGroup/SoarGroup.github.io/docs/soar_manual/04_ProceduralKnowledgeLearning.md

 ### Generalizing Knowledge From Math

-and Other Right-Hand Side Functions

-Explanation-based behavior summarization introduces the ability to learn more expressive rules whose actions perform arbitrary right-hand side functions with variablized arguments.
+EBBS introduces the ability to learn more expressive rules whose actions perform arbitrary right-hand side functions with variablized arguments.